derrickburns/generalized-kmeans-clustering/README.md

 }
 ```

-The ```SIMPLE``` algorithm implements Lloyd's algorithm.
-directly on Spark.
-If you are learning Spark and understand Lloyd's algorithm, look at this simple
-implementation.

 The ```COLUMN_TRACKING``` algorithm tracks the assignments of points to clusters and the distance of
 points to their assigned cluster.
 In later iterations of Lloyd's algorithm, this information can
 be used to reduce the number of distance calculations needed to accurately reassign points.
 This